 The peatlands of the conterminous United States are different in texture, and probably depth, from those in Canada and Alaska, so it is probably inappropriate to use the soil carbon densities for Canadian peatlands for those in the conterminous United States.
-For example, we compared the relative percentage of the Histosol suborders (excluding the small area of Folists, as they are predominantly upland soils) for Canada (Tarnocai, 1998), Alaska (updated STATSGO data, J. Moore, personal comm.), and the conterminous U.S. (NRCS, 1999).
+For example, we compared the relative percentage of the Histosol suborders (excluding the small area of Folists, as they are predominantly upland soils) for Canada (Tarnocai, 1998), Alaska (updated STATSGO data, J. Moore, personal comm.), and the conterminous United States (NRCS, 1999).
 The relative percentage of Fibrists, Hemists, and Saprists, respectively, in Canada are 37%, 62%, and 1%, in Alaska are 53%, 27%, and 20%, and in the conterminous United States are 1%, 19%, and 80%.
-Using the STATSGO database (N. Bliss, query of NRCS STATSGO database, December 2005), the average soil carbon density for Histosols in the conterminous United States is 1,089 Mg C ha-1, but this is an underestimate as many peatlands were not sampled to their maximum depth.
-Armentano and Menges (1986) reported average carbon density of conterminous U.S. peatlands to 1-m depth of 1,147 to 1,125 Mg C ha-1.
-Malterer (1996) gave soil carbon densities of conterminous U.S. peatlands of 2,902 Mg C ha-1 for Fibrist, 1,874 Mg C ha-1 for Hemists, and 2,740 Mg C ha-1 for Saprists, but it is unclear how he derived these estimates.
-Batjes (1996) and Eswaran et al. (1995) gave average soil carbon densities to 1-m depth for global peatlands of 776 and 2,235 Mg C ha-1.

-respectively.
-We chose to use an average carbon density of 1,500 Mg C ha-1, which is in the middle of the reported range, for peatlands in the conterminous U.S. and Mexico.
+Using the STATSGO database (N. Bliss, query of NRCS STATSGO database, December 2005), the average soil carbon density for Histosols in the conterminous United States is 1,089 Mg C per ha, but this is an underestimate as many peatlands were not sampled to their maximum depth.
+Armentano and Menges (1986) reported average carbon density of conterminous United States' peatlands to 1-m depth of 1,147 to 1,125 Mg C per ha.
+Malterer (1996) gave soil carbon densities of conterminous United States' peatlands of 2,902 Mg C per ha for Fibrist, 1,874 Mg C per ha for Hemists, and 2,740 Mg C per ha for Saprists, but it is unclear how he derived these estimates.
+Batjes (1996) and Eswaran et al. (1995) gave average soil carbon densities to 1-m depth for global peatlands of 776 and 2,235 Mg C per ha, respectively.
+We chose to use an average carbon density of 1,500 Mg C per ha, which is in the middle of the reported range, for peatlands in the conterminous United States and Mexico.

-Estuarine Soil Carbon Pools
+F.2.3 Estuarine Soil Carbon Pools

-Tidal wetland soil carbon density was based on a country-specific analysis of data reported in an extensive compilation by Chmura et al. (2003).
+Tidal wetland soil carbon density was based on a countryspecific analysis of data reported in an extensive compilation by Chmura et al. (2003).
 There were more observations for the United States (n = 75) than Canada (n = 34) or Mexico (n = 4), and consequently there were more observations of marshes than mangroves.
 The Canadian salt marsh estimate was used for Alaskan salt marshes and mud flats.
 In the conterminous United States and Mexico, country-specific marsh or mangrove estimates were used for mudflats.
 Although Chmura et al. (2003) reported some significant correlations between soil carbon density and mean annual temperature, scatter plots suggest the relationships are weak or driven by a few sites.
 Thus, we did not separate the data by region or latitude and used mean values for scaling.
 Chmura et al. (2003) assumed a 50-cm-deep profile for the soil carbon pool, which may be an underestimate.

-Plant Carbon Pools
+F.2.4 Plant Carbon Pools